yanchith/yanchith.github.io/posts/7-making-an-overambitious-game-as-your-first-thing.md

-While it wasn't set in stone, when I thought about the mood and feel of the game, it was a Zelda-esque thing, where the party of adventurers advanced through an fantasy-themed and somewhat hazardous world to... find treasure? rescue a princess? slat a demon and save the world?
+While it wasn't set in stone, when I thought about the mood and feel of the game, it was a Zelda-esque thing, where the party of adventurers advanced through an fantasy-themed and somewhat hazardous world to... find treasure? rescue a princess? defeat a demon and save the world?
 I never really decided.
-This would have become clear as the game neared shipping.
+This would ideally become clear as the game neared shipping.
 No story (or an obscure and hidden story) was also a possibility.

 In this post, or perhaps a series of posts, I'd like to talk about what I did.
-Most of it is probably going to come off as very negative, but I did look at the game recently, and I honestly also felt joy and pride about how much stuff I've built.
+Most of it is probably going to come off as negative, but I did look at the game recently, and I honestly also felt joy and pride about how much I've built.

 # building an engine

 - allocation, memory management, collections
 - portability
 - serialization and versioning